JudahSamuel/sahayak-ai/README.md

 ---

-## 📌 Note
+##  Note
-SAHAYAK AI is an informational and workflow guidance system.
+SAHAYAK AI is just an informational and workflow guidance system.
-It does not directly submit applications to government portals in the MVP version.